 Why does this exist?
 Well in the latter part of the M1’s duty cycle, it was used heavily in Vietnam.
 The “Advisor” part comes from the fact that this gun was used extensively by special forces advisors and “tunnel rats” who found the gun to be extremely effective for operations in tight environments and dense jungles.

 These folks either didn’t have, or just weren’t impressed with the M16, which was kind of a mess at the time, and so they went to a modified version of the old standby, the M1.

 Today, Inland makes a factory version of this design that gives you a true M1 Carbine pistol that’s even more accurate and reliable than the original.
 These are a fun novelty but also a great “truck gun” or just general defensive choice for those looking for something different.
 I wouldn’t exactly call it a concealed carry option though unless you’re big into trench coats.

 What’s the Best .30 Carbine Ammo?

-Of course all these guns aren’t much use without something to feed them with.
-Here’s some great ammo options.
+Of course, all these guns aren’t much use without something to feed them with.
+Here are some great ammo options.

 Buffalo Bore Full-Power+